zikuan/p4/P4D2_2017_Fall/exercises/basic_tunnel/README.md

 2. `basic_tunnel.p4` might compile but fail to support the control plane rules in the `s1-commands.txt` through `s3-command.txt` files that `make run` tries to install using the Bmv2 CLI.
-In this case, `make run` will report these errors to `stderr`.
+In this case, `make run` will log the CLI tool output in the `logs` directory.
 Use these error messages to fix your `basic_tunnel.p4` implementation or forwarding rules.

 3. `basic_tunnel.p4` might compile, and the control plane rules might be installed, but the switch might not process packets in the desired way.
-The `build/logs/<switch-name>.log` files contain detailed logs that describing how each switch processes each packet.
+The `/tmp/p4s.<switch-name>.log` files contain detailed logs that describing how each switch processes each packet.
 The output is detailed and can help pinpoint logic errors in your implementation.